Mapping a used car purchase

 - Mileage issue – if the vehicle has any mileage discrepancies

 A WARNING check is equal to our CarVeto, with some conditions.
-At this stage, we advise you to NOT buy the car without further investigations relating to the WARNING items.
+At this stage, we advise you not to buy the car without further investigations relating to the WARNING items.

 Why is this important?
 Vehicles with mileage discrepancies are worth less than those without.
 The safety of the vehicle cannot be verified.